 - scale: using our size to maximise creativity; risk innovation and problem solving.

 A huge thank you to everyone who has been involved.
-The first half of the programme ran from last June, and has delivered no less than fourteen new tools and guides.
+The programme ran from June 2019, and has delivered no less than fourteen new tools and guides.

 So what’s new?
 Here are the headline ones:

 OK, this is not strictly GCS 2020 but it’s a great and up-to-date guide to GCS setting out the priorities from the Prime Minister and our plans to support these with our campaigns throughout the year ahead.
 It also sets out our plans to continue developing the profession with the new tools and programmes available to you through GCS 2020.
 You should have received your copy from your director or head of communications.
 If not, please ask them for it.

 My favourite.
 A clear guide to career pathways and development within the GCS.
 This is an important document which you and your manager should have to hand when discussing career “what next” options.